 In cases of emergency, a phone call to the surgery detailing the emergency is recommended.
 We operate our own 24 hour emergency service from our Bovey Tracey surgery.
 One of our vets is available for emergencies 24 hours a day, 365 days a year.

 When the surgery is closed please call us on the usual number and you will be forwarded to a specialist call handling service who will contact the duty vet on your behalf with your preferred contact details.
-The charge for an out of hour’s call out is from £40.00 inc. VAT and is dependent on the time of day.
+The charge for an out of hour’s call out is dependent on the time of day.

 We carry out a variety of surgical procedures here at Moorgate.
 Operations and admissions take place at our Bovey Tracey surgery.
 Routine surgical procedures take place five days a week.

 We also carry out routine surgical procedures at our Moretonhampstead branch on Wednesdays.